Joserra13/automated-aquarium/docs/hack-servo.md

 Some SG90 servos can only rotate 180 degrees.
 Since this was the case of the one I own, I needed to perform some modifications into the hardware to convert it into a continuous movement servo.

+> [!WARNING]
+> This guide is provided for informational purposes only.
+Modifying a servo involves risks, including potential damage to your equipment or injury.
+Proceed at your own risk.
+I take no responsibility for any harm, damage, or loss resulting from the use or misuse of this information.

 ## How can I hack it?

 1. Disassemble servo.